slaveOftime/Fun.Blazor/Docs/20 Get Started/README.md

 This contains the code for the document site itself: https://github.com/slaveOftime/Fun.Blazor/tree/master/Fun.Blazor.Docs.Wasm.

-I use this to build my simple personal blogs: https://github.com/slaveOftime/Slaveoftime.Site.

 This contains the code for Fun.Blazor templates, also with more samples in it: https://github.com/slaveOftime/Fun.Blazor.Samples.

 ## Use dotnet templates: